 You should also use your mission statement to guide the future of the business, and make day-to-day decisions.
 Always be asking yourself – is what we are currently doing, or what we are about to do, following our mission statement?

-At Abnormal Marketing, we are very passionate about our mission.
+We are very passionate about our mission.
 It guides everything we do, and keeps us on track:

 Here are some other examples of company mission statements: